GregRos/Patchwork/README.md

 The `Patchwork` assembly is the one that actually does the patching.

 ### Finding what to Patch
 Before you start patching, you need to find what you want to patch first.
-This involves decompiling the target assembly using tools such as [dotPeek](https://www.jetbrains.com/decompiler/), and [ILSpy](http://ilspy.net/).
+This involves decompiling the target assembly.
+See *Recommended Decompilers* below for more information.

 Also, take note of the target framework version of the assembly, as for the most reliable results you'd want your patch to be built against the same framework version.